📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 - Biological soil communities (BSC) at the soil surface perform vital ecosystem functions, including C and N fixation, and protection of the soil surface from erosion.

-- You will quantify the ecosystem functions of BSC in temperate soils and investigate the way in which they will be affected by climate change, including extreme weather events
+- The project will quantify the ecosystem functions of BSC in temperate soils and investigate the way in which they will be affected by climate change, including extreme weather events

-- You will use a wide variety of cutting edge microbiological, molecular biology and gas analysis techniques, including novel gas sensor technologies for continuous reporting of both greenhouse gas emissions from soil and other soil metabolic activity.
+- A wide variety of cutting edge microbiological, molecular biology and gas analysis techniques will be used, including novel gas sensor technologies for continuous reporting of both greenhouse gas emissions from soil and other soil metabolic activity.

 Overview: